KJY93/Datacentric-Project-3/README.md

 6. static folder contains 3 sub folders, namely static, images and scripts.
 Static folder contains the external CSS file while images and scripts folder contains the images and external JavaScript files used in this web application respectively
 7. requirements.txt - the text files that contains all the packages needed to run this web application

-## How to Login and Sign Up For An Account
+## How to Login and Sign Up For An Account For the Web Application
 a.
 New User
 1. New user will need to signup for an account at the registration page before using the web application
 2. New user will need to provide their own username.
 It the username is already taken, an alert message will appear to notify them to choose another username.